Bayesian Multivariate Sparse Functional Principal Components Analysis: Introduction

 In this paper, we introduce MSFAST: a fully Bayesian FPCA framework for multivariate, sparse functional data.
-MSFAST extends the FAST approach for univariate, densely-observed functional data \citep{sartini_fast_2024}.
-Similar to FAST, MSFAST combines orthonormal spline basis expansion of the principal components, efficient sampling of FPC spline coefficients using parameter expansion, and eigenvalue ordering during model fit.
-MSFAST requires a series of innovations to appropriately handle multivariate sparse data: (1) standardizing each functional covariate to prevent extreme covariate scales from causing numerical issues or prior-data conflict; (2) changing the orthogonal spline basis used to model the FPCs to orthogonalized B-splines, which can better handle gaps in the observed data; (3) parallelizing likelihood computations by covariate; (4) moving to non-central parameterizations and less vague priors for computational stability; (5) introducing a Procrustes-based posterior FPC alignment procedure; and (6) incorporating efficient dynamic and static prediction methods.
+MSFAST extends the FAST approach for univariate, densely-observed functional data \citep{sartini_fast_2026}.
+Similar to FAST, MSFAST combines orthonormal spline basis expansion of the principal components and efficient sampling of FPC spline coefficients using parameter expansion.
+MSFAST requires a series of innovations to appropriately handle multivariate, sparse data: (1) standardizing each functional covariate to prevent extreme covariate scales from causing numerical instability or improper smoothing; (2) changing the orthogonal spline basis used to model the FPCs to orthogonalized B-splines, which can better handle gaps in the observed data; (3) moving to non-central parameterizations for computational stability; (4) leveraging parallel compute by introducing additional sampling chains or multi-threaded likelihood computations; (5) introducing a Procrustes-based posterior FPC alignment procedure; and (6) developing efficient dynamic and static prediction methods.

 This paper is organized as follows.
-Section~\ref{sec:methods} describes the MSFAST Bayesian model, including its pre- and post-processing components.
-Section~\ref{sec:STAN} outlines its implementation in STAN.
-Section~\ref{sec:simulation} compares our implementation with other existing methods in a simulation study.
+Section~\ref{sec:MSFAST_methods} describes the MSFAST Bayesian model, including pre- and postprocessing.
+Section~\ref{sec:STAN} outlines the STAN implementation.
+Section~\ref{sec:MSFAST_sim} compares MSFAST with existing approaches in a simulation study.
 Section~\ref{sec:applications} includes a case study of child growth data.
-We conclude with a short discussion in Section~\ref{sec:discussion}.
+We conclude with a short discussion in Section~\ref{sec:MSFAST_disc}.